Travel immunizations for adults

 Polio vaccine

 Polio is a disease caused by infection with a virus.
 People get it by eating food or drinking water contaminated with feces.
 You may require a dose of Inactivated Polio Vaccine (IPV) if you are going to areas where polio is present, have not been vaccinated before or have not had a one-time booster against polio.
-For more information, see HealthLinkBC File #13 Polio vaccine (IPV).
+For more information, visit HealthLinkBC File #13 Polio vaccine (IPV).

 Hepatitis A vaccine